 Once the money is dispersed, the agricultural producer has an eight- to 24-week period to spend the proceeds.
 Paying employees and yourself is the easiest way to ensure qualified payroll expenses are incurred in the required timeframe.
 However, employee benefits and retirement costs are also eligible payroll costs.
 Non-payroll costs are limited to 25% of the loan, such as covered operations expenditures, covered property covered damage costs, covered supplier costs, covered worker protection expenditures, interest on mortgage obligations, rent, and utilities.

 Partnerships, C corporations, and S corporations are subject to a different set of rules to calculate a draw.
 Please discuss these with your accountant and/or lender.

 The PPP loans have an interest rate of 1% for any amounts not forgiven up to $10 million for a first draw loan and $2 million for a second draw loan and have a 5-year maturity.

 Applications are processed via your traditional lenders such as banks and Farm Credit Institutions.

 PPP loan applications are being accepted until funds are exhausted or March 31, 2021, at the latest.
 Small businesses with less than 20 employees enjoy exclusivity through March 9, 2021.
 The AICPA has urged Congress to extend the deadline by at least 60 days.

-If you have questions regarding the PPP loan applications, please contact our team of Ag Experts.
+If you have questions regarding the PPP loan applications, please contact our team of Agricultural Experts.